Variational Autoencoder (VAE)

 - When using remote VAE, you must have an active internet connection

-- Remote VAE is only available for some models: for example, SD 1.5, SD-XL and FLUX.1
+- Remote VAE is only available for some models: for example, SD 1.5, SD-XL, FLUX.1 and HiDream

 - Remote VAE is limited to 2048x2048 resolution

-- In case of remote VAE failure, SD.Next will auto-switch to local VAE
+- On remote VAE failure, SD.Next automatically switches to local VAE

 Note